knelasevero/home-server-infra/md/homeprivatecloud.md

 	* 20 GiB free space on disk
     * public IP address (FE-PublicIP)
 	* privileged user access (root)
-	* operating system already installed: Ubuntu 20.04 (just so we keep the same baseline for the course)
+	* operating system already installed: Ubuntu 20.04 (just so we keep the same baseline for the guide)
 	* open ports: 22 (SSH), 80 (Sunstone), 2616 (FireEdge), 5030 (OneGate).
 	* internet connection on this machine
 * Your Personal Machine
     * It can be a Windows or a Linux machine.
-Preferable if it is a Linux machine since during the course I will show inputs and outputs from a Linux machine.
+Preferable if it is a Linux machine since during the guide I will show inputs and outputs from a Linux machine.
 The distribution doesn't matter.
     * Your personal machine needs to have ssh access to the spare machine
 * You need to have access to your Modem/Router to be able to configure port forwarding (we are going to show how to do it)
 * Even though we are going to bring up a Kubernetes cluster in the end, and configure some things on it, it will be more to showcase what you can do with the platform.
 So Kubernetes knowledge is not necessary.
-If you plan to use that cluster, of course, then it would be necessary.
+If you plan to use that cluster, of guide, then it would be necessary.
 * In the end we will also deploy an OpenVPN server.
 Only do this part if you are very familiar with Networking and security (but this is optional).
 * One domain owned by you, if you want to have ssl external access to a service ran by you